andrewlye/regen/README.md

-# Regenerate: Effective Prompt Optimization in Quantized Language Models
+# Regenerate: Effective Prompt Optimization for Quantized Language Models
+This repository contains the code used in the paper [Regenerate: Effective Prompt Optimization for Quantized Language Models]().

+## Prompt Optimization

+## Evaluation